ayshanap/str2-sajat-munka/README.md

-HTML parctice, introducing some of my design works.
+HTML practice, introducing some of my design works.